nxp-appcodehub/dm-tamper-detection-using-low-power-wakeup-sensor-over-ble/README.md

 ## Tamper detection with low-power wakeup sensor using BLE wireless UART

-- This example use FRDM-MCXW71 and on-board FXLS8974CF accelerometer or NMH1000 magnetic switch using Hall Switch 3 click expansion board or MPL3115 pressure sensor using FRDMSTBC-P3115 expansion board to demonstrate autonomous detection of tampering/theft/abuse on device using low-power motion or magnetic wakeup feature and trasmit ALERT message via BLE wireless UART.
+- This example use FRDM-MCXW71 and on-board FXLS8974CF accelerometer or NMH1000 magnetic switch or MPL3115 pressure sensor to demonstrate autonomous detection of tampering/theft/abuse on device using low-power motion or magnetic wakeup feature and trasmit ALERT message via BLE wireless UART.

 - [FXLS8974CF](https://www.nxp.com/part/FXLS8974CF) is 3-axis accelerometer targeted for application requiring low-power motion wake up.
 This sensor has SDCD embedded block which implements an efficient and flexible inertial event detection function to detect various inertial events like no-motion/motion detecting tamper/theft/abuse on an asset.
 This ultra-low power wake-up on motion can trigger host MCU to wake-up or go back to deep sleep mode when no motion detected autonomously.<br><br>
   The image below shows SDCD block configuration to detection No-Motion to Motion:<br><br>
   [<img src="./images/SDCD_NoMotion_Motion.png" width="900"/>](SDCD_NoMotion_Motion.png)<br>

 - [NMH1000](https://www.nxp.com/products/sensors/magnetic-sensors/nmh1000-ultra-low-power-and-low-voltage-magnetic-switch:NMH1000) is an ultra-low power monolithic Hall effect magnetic field sensor that triggers an output when surrounding magnetic field is greater than the user-defined detection threshold.
-It can find lots of applications requiring change in magnetic field strength to wake-up and raise interrupt to wake-up host MCU/System.
+It can find lots of applications requiring change in magnetic field strength to wake-up and raise interrupt to wake-up host MCU/System.<br><br>

 - [MPL3115A2S](https://www.nxp.com/products/MPL3115A2) is an compact piezoresistive absolute pressure sensor that can detect change in pressure when is greater than the user-defined detection threshold.
-It can find lots of applications requiring change in magnetic field strength to wake-up and raise interrupt to wake-up host MCU/System.
+It can find lots of applications requiring change in magnetic field strength to wake-up and raise interrupt to wake-up host MCU/System.<br><br>

 - There are many applications where user would like to detect unwanted, intentional touch or damage/abuse or act of theft on their high value/secure assets at home and/or workplace environment.
 Target applications include:
   - Smart meters tampering,
   - Home security, Safebox/locker tampering
   - Personal medical device abuse, personal laptop/tablets tamper/theft
   - Warehouse theft detection, machine tampering,
-  - Door open/close detection etc.
+  - Door open/close detection etc.<br><br>

 - This example demonstrates ease-of-enablement using NXP's FRDM-MCXW71/7x and sensors development ecosystem to accelerate prototyping for your multiple such applications.

 > #### Boards: FRDM-MCXW71, FRDM-MCXW7X
-> #### Accessories: On-Board Accelerometer FXLS8974CF, mikroe_hall_switch_3_click, nxp_frdmstbc_p3115
+> #### Accessories: On-Board Accelerometer FXLS8974CF, mikroe_hall_switch_3_click, nxp_frdmstbc_p3115, nxp_frdm_stbi_nmh1000, mikroe_accel_pressure_click.
 > #### Categories: Low Power, Sensor, Wireless Connectivity
 > #### Peripherals: I2C, UART
-> #### Toolchains: MCUXpresso IDE
+> #### Toolchains: MCUXpresso IDE, VS Code

 ## Table of Contents
 1. [Software](#step1)